 Suggestions From Other RVers

-Now we enter into suggestions on tips for keeping your RV rodent and insect free during storage, that I cannot vouch for personally, but in doing the research to answer this question I discovered these tricks and tips that other RVers swear by.
+Now we are arriving at tips from other RVers for keeping your RV rodent and insect free during storage.
+I cannot vouch for these tips personally, but in doing the research to answer this question I discovered these tricks and tips that other RVers swear by.
 The following items should be put in bowls and liberally spread around the RV, they are not in any order.

 1. Mothballs